DCurrent/openbor-script-instance/README.md

 int i = dc_d20_get_instance();
 ```

-Set (switch to) active instance, or create an instance with the supplied ID if one is not already present.
+Set (switch to) instance with supplied ID.
+If the requested instance does not exist, it will be created first.
 ```c
 int i = {int};